Voice-Mate/Documentation/content/pricing.md

 Voice Mate is a powerful AI-driven voicemail assistant designed to handle your calls when you're busy or unavailable.
 Below, you'll find detailed information about our pricing structure, ensuring full transparency and clarity.

-## Monthly Subscription
+## Subscription Plans

-Voice Mate operates on a simple and flexible pricing model:

-- **€4.99 per month (prorated)**: You only pay for the time you use Voice Mate.
-If you cancel your account before the end of the billing cycle, we will prorate your usage accordingly.
+We offer simple, flexible plans depending on your needs:

+- **Monthly Plan: $7.99**
+- **Annual Plan: $59.00** (best value — saves you over 35%)

+Both plans include all core features, voicemail transcription, and unlimited email integrations at no extra cost.

+> [!info] Free Integrations
+> Email, Slack, HubSpot, Google Calendar, Discord, and other integrations are included in your subscription.
+There are **no additional integration fees**.

+## Usage Fees

+Voice Mate also includes usage-based billing for call handling:

-- **€0.004 per Second called (usage based)**: We'll count the total seconds you called per month.
-And add that to your bill.
+- **$0.004 per second called**: We'll count the total seconds of answered calls each month and add that to your bill.
+- **First 30 minutes free each month**.
-- **Minimum charge of €2.50**: To cover the cost of purchasing and maintaining your AI phone number, there is a minimum charge of €2.50.
-This means that if you cancel early, you'll be charged at least this amount to cover number-related expenses.
-The rest is prorated.
+- **Minimum charge of $2.50**: To cover the cost of purchasing and maintaining your AI phone number, there is a minimum charge of $2.50.

 ### Example Pricing Calculation

-To provide more clarity, here's an example:
+Here’s an example of how usage fees work with the subscription:

 - A user receives **25 calls**, each lasting **1 minute (60 seconds)**.
 - Total call duration: **25 × 60 = 1,500 seconds**.
-- Usage cost: **1,500 × €0.004 = €6.00**.
+- Usage cost: **1,500 × $0.004 = $6.00**.
-- Monthly base fee: **€4.99**.
+- Monthly base subscription: **$7.99**.
-- Total charge: **€4.99 + €6.00 = €10.99**.
+- **Total monthly charge: $7.99 + $6.00 = $13.99**.

-**Different scenarios:**
-- If the user also set's up a 3rd party integration with Hubspot or Google calendar then another €4.99 is charged for the integrations bundle and the total will be €15.98
-- And if the user cancels this halfway through the month he will be refunded as follows:
+If you cancel halfway through the month:
-- the base fee is prorated and thus only €2.48
+- Subscription is prorated to **$3.99**.
-- The usages fees remain at €6.00
+- Usage fees remain at **$6.00**.
-- The integrations bundle is also prorated to €2.48
-- This totals €10.98 this is more than the minimum fee and thus none is added.

-This example illustrates how the usage-based billing works alongside the monthly subscription fee.
-This is besides any fees charged by your telecom provider (See below)

-## Integration Bundle

-For users who want to maximize their experience, we offer an **Integration Bundle**:

-- **€4.99 per month** (optional add-on)
-- Unlocks integrations with third-party services, allowing you to connect Voice Mate with Slack, Google Calendar, Discord, HubSpot, and many more.
-- Perfect for professionals and businesses looking to automate their workflow.
+- **Total charge: $9.99** (above the minimum charge).

 ## Additional Considerations

 - **Call Forwarding Costs**: Depending on your telecom provider and region, additional charges may apply.
 Voice Mate routes calls to a U.S.-based number for AI processing, and your provider may charge international forwarding fees.
 - **Transparent Billing**: Our billing system ensures that you are only charged for what you use.
 You can cancel anytime, and your charges will be adjusted accordingly.

 ## Getting Started

 Ready to try Voice Mate?
 Sign up today at [voicemate.nl](https://voicemate.nl) and experience the future of AI-powered voicemail management.

 If you have any questions regarding pricing, please visit our [Support Page](support.md) or check out our [F.A.Q.](FAQ.md).